Welcome to Klarna’s Shopping Pulse!

 6x

-Gen Z’ers are instead primarily saving to afford a house or apartment as a primary residence.
+Gen Z’ers are instead primarily saving to afford a vacation or house or apartment as a primary residence.
 They are 6 times more likely to do that compared to Baby Boomers, 3 times compared to Gen X’ers and slightly more likely than Millennials, who represent the generational tipping point between primarily focusing on building a rainy day fund and entering the housing market.

 A bright future.